Transylvanian peasant revolt

-The noblemen, the counts of the Székelys and the delegates of the Saxon seats concluded a "brotherly union" against their enemies at Kápolna (Căpâlna).
+The three Estates of Transylvania - the (largely Hungarian noblemen, the counts of the free military Székelys and the delegates of the Saxon seats concluded a "brotherly union", Unio Trium Nationum, against their enemies at Kápolna (Căpâlna).
 The rebellious peasants left their camp and moved towards Dés (Dej).
 After a battle near the town, the parties concluded a new agreement on 6 October which increased the rent payable by the peasants to the landowners.
 Shortly thereafter, the peasants invaded the Kolozsmonostor Abbey and took possession of Kolozsvár and Nagyenyed (Aiud).
 The united armies of the voivode of Transylvania, the counts of the Székelys and the Saxon seats forced the rebels to surrender in January 1438.
-The leaders of the revolt were executed and other rioters were mutilated at the assembly of the representatives of the Three Nations of Transylvania in February.
+The leaders of the revolt were executed and other rioters were mutilated at the assembly of the representatives of the "Three Nations of Transylvania", the Unio Trium Nationum, in February.